 Your tribe look forward to engaging with your content, or the community you created, which they now drive.
-They would be upset if your content didn’t exist and willingly give you their data.

 Your content delivers tangible business outcomes, which are measured and understood across your organisation.